Combating Carbon With Cork

 At AmCork, we are constantly touting that cork is an extremely eco-friendly material.
 But did you know a cork oak that has been harvested is a carbon absorbing material that will absorb three to five times more carbon than a non-harvested tree?
 A recent study cited that Portuguese cork forests can absorb 4.8 million tons of carbon per year.
 Considering that carbon emissions in 2013 measured 9.9 BILLION metric tons, this may not seem significant, but it is!
 This carbon emission reduction is a huge offset of what we are producing on an annual basis.

 Not a single gram of cork is wasted when harvested.
 Every last speck is used, even the finely ground pieces.
 What other resource of Eco-friendly materials can tout that as a claim to fame?
 And considering that the cork oak is never cut down and can be harvested over and over again through its self-renewing properties,

 I’d say it’s a pretty big deal.
 Our cork products are made of 100% Portuguese cork.
 We work tirelessly with our distributors to ensure that the most Eco-friendly harvesting methods are used.
 We are proud to offer cork products to our clients that we can firmly stand behind as not only beautiful, but beneficial to the planet we all call home.
-So when you consider flooring and wall covering options, we highly encourage you to consider cork.
+So when you consider sustainable flooring and wall covering options, we highly encourage you to consider cork tile.
 We promise you will not be disappointed.
 And Mother Earth will thank you!